Vinbu/Web_Application_Taller_2/README.md

 pip install pycryptodome
 ```
 ## Scripts
 The software consist of two functions: encrypt and decrypt.
+Run these scripts inside `src`
 ### encrypt
 To use this function you need to enter in your terminal the next command to use it (linux):
 >[!WARNING]